Zodiac Killer: Presidio Heights murder

 Police assumed the murder was a result of the robbery.
 However, the Zodiac mailed a bloody piece of Paul Stine's shirt to the San Francisco Chronicle on October 13.
 He enclosed it in a letter where he boasted about the murder and claimed to have clandestinely watched SFPD search for him.
 The Zodiac also threatened to shoot a tire on a school bus and kill children as they exited.

 The teenage witnesses helped a police artist make a composite sketch of the man they saw at Stine's cab.
 The two patrol officers who questioned the witness near the scene realized it may have been the Zodiac.
 They also helped develop a sketch of the suspect.

 SFPD detectives Bill Armstrong and Dave Toschi were assigned to the case.
 Toschi ended up working on the case by himself and filled eight filing cabinets with potential suspects.
-In 1976 he told the Associated Press that Zodiac's letters were an "ego game".
+In 1976, he told the Associated Press that Zodiac's letters were an "ego game".
 He believed the killer lived in the San Francisco Bay Area, "He's a weekend killer.
 Why can't he get away Monday through Thursday?
 Does his job keep him close to home?
 I would speculate he maybe has a menial job, is well thought of and blends into the crowd...I think he's quite intelligent and better educated than someone who misspells words as frequently as he does in his letters."

 After working on the Zodiac case for seven years, Toschi started writing anonymous letters praising his own investigative work to Chronicle columnist Armistead Maupin.
 Two years later in 1978, Toschi was removed from the case and demoted to pawn shop detail.
 He expressed regret for the hoax.
 That same year, Maupin also received a purported Zodiac letter.
 SFPD investigated whether Toschi wrote it as well and concluded he did not.

 A.M.
 San Francisco interview

-On October 22, 1969, mental patient Eric Weill duped attorney Melvin Belli into a conversation on KGO-TV's A.M.
+On October 22, 1969, a man claiming to be Zodiac called the Oakland Police Department and demanded to speak to either Melvin Belli or F. Lee Bailey live on KGO-TV's A.M.
 San Francisco.
-Investigators concluded Weill was not the Zodiac.
-He called the Oakland Police Department and demanded to speak to Belli or F. Lee Bailey on television.
-During the show, Weill told Belli he would not reveal his identity for fear of being executed.
-He arranged a rendezvous with Belli on Mission Street in Daly City and did not show.
+Melvin Belli agreed to appear, and during the live broadcast, a man calling himself "Sam" phoned the show's producers.
+"Sam" told Belli he would not reveal his identity for fear of being executed, but requested Belli meet him that morning in front of the St. Vincent de Paul thrift shop, on Mission Street in Daly City.
+Belli, followed by police and camera crews, waited forty-five minutes, but "Sam" never showed up.
+In subsequent calls to Belli, "Sam" was discovered to be Eric Weill, a patient at a psychiatric hospital.